ibm-cloud-docs/apps/index.md

 ## Step 2.
 Add services
 {: #resources-getting-started}

 When you use a starter kit to create your app, the required services are automatically created and provisioned for you.
-You can connect more services to your app in the console from the App details page, which is displayed as soon as you create the app.
+You can connect more services to your app in the {{site.data.keyword.cloud_notm}} console from the App details page, which is displayed as soon as you create the app.

 If you want to create a new service instance or connect any existing services to your app, complete the following steps: